sage-utsa/sage-utsa/README.md

 > *"The truth is out there.
 So is the source code."*

 Welcome.
-You’ve found the academic repository of Sage — a UTSA Computer Science student with a background in sound design, military intelligence, and a persistent curiosity about the systems most people overlook.
+You’ve found the academic repository of Sage: a UTSA Computer Science student with a background in sound design, military intelligence, and a persistent curiosity about the systems most people overlook.

 This account serves as a repository of my coursework, collaboration, and code from my time at the University of Texas at San Antonio.